 The U.S. Women’s National Soccer Team did it again.
 In a dominant performance where they outscored their opponents throughout the tournament by a margin of 26-3, the USWNT captured their fourth Women’s World Cup championship on July 7.
 That remarkable run parallels a prior achievement, when 20 years ago this week, the team won their second World Cup on July 10, 1999 in front of the largest crowd ever assembled for a women’s sporting event.
 The 1999 Women’s World Cup had a seismic impact on the women’s game and drove the creation of leagues and the introduction of millions of young girls into the sport.
 That final game still reverberates through all of women’s sports.

 Going in to the 1999 World Cup, everyone knew that the U.S. had fielded a formidable team.
 After winning the first Women’s World Cup in 1991, the returning American squad took third in 1995; though that loss was offset a bit by the team taking the first ever women’s soccer gold medal at the 1996 Olympics, the ’95 Cup loss still stung.
 Considered among the favorites in the 1999 field, the team still felt they had something to prove.
-However, the U.S. had a considerable advantage in that after playing the previous Cups in China and Sweden, they’d be competing this time
+However, the U.S. had a considerable advantage in that after playing the previous Cups in China and Sweden, they’d be competing this time on home soil.

 The 1999 U.S. Team boasted a roster of some of the greatest to ever play the game.
 Among the best was Kristine Lilly, who played for the team an astonishing 23 years and appeared in 352 international games for the U.S. There was Julie Foudy, the co-caption and eventual captain who would rack up an eventual 274 appearances.
 There was goalkeeper Briana Scurry, who would eventually capture two gold medals in addition to a World Cup victory.
 There was Brandi Chastain, on her way to a date with destiny.
 And then, of course, there was Mia Hamm.